Transportation Frequently Asked Questions

 I would like to add a school bus stop closer to my house.
 What should I do?

-Refer to the Board policy on the web site.
+Refer to the Board policy on the website.
 Your request must meet the criteria or your request will not be considered.

 My child is a full day kindergarten student a private/parochial school.
 Why are they offered only one-way transportation?

 Non-public families are entitled to the same service as the public school.
 NA students are only provided one way service; to school for AM kindergarten and from school for PM kindergarten.
 We allow you to select either AM or PM.
-The only exception for two-way transportation is if a older sibling is riding both ways AND there is space available on the vehicle.
+The only exception for two-way transportation is if an older sibling is riding both ways AND there is space available on the vehicle.

 Contact the school directly.
 They will assist you in finding a car pool or daycare arrangements.

 Why is my child assigned to a contracted carrier rather than an NA bus?

 The majority of our special needs schools and private schools are serviced by contracted vehicles.
 With their ever changing enrollments and special requirements, contractors are in most cases better suited to handle these routes.

 How can my child ride home on another bus?

 We discourage this from happening.
 Requests, if absolutely necessary, should be for childcare requirements only.
 Additional students riding cause disturbances in seat assignments and may create crowding issues.